pingcap/docs/sql-statements/sql-statement-backup.md

 > **Warning:**
 >
-> - This feature is experimental.
+> This feature is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.
-> - This feature is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.

 Executing `BACKUP` requires either the `BACKUP_ADMIN` or `SUPER` privilege.
 Additionally, both the TiDB node executing the backup and all TiKV nodes in the cluster must have read or write permission to the destination.